-- 2. The Octonionic regime of space time would have [x(i),x(j)] not equal to zero, and also [x(i),p(j)] [6] [7] proportional to a value involving a length value, which is called in the literature a structure constant, for Octonionic commutation relations.
-This regime of space time with [x(i),p(j)] not equal to zero, would be characterized by rapidly increasing temperature, and also rapidly increasing degrees of freedom - 3.
-The strictly quantum mechanical [x(i),p(j)] = [Kroniker delta (i.j)] i times h bar is non zero when <math>i = j, and zero otherwise.
-This is where we have quantum mechanics, and a rapid approach to flat Euclidian space time.
-Needless to say though that [x(i),x(j)] = 0.
-This last value for the position and momentum commutation relationships would be in the post Octonionic regime of space time and would be when the degrees of freedom would be maximized (from 100 to at most 1000).
-[8]
+Octonionic commutation relations.
+This regime of space-time with [x(i),p(j)] not equal to zero, would be characterized by rapidly increasing temperature, and also rapidly increasing degrees of freedom.

+3. The strictly quantum mechanical [x(i),p(j)] = [Kroniker delta (i.j)] i times h bar is non zero when i = j, and zero otherwise.
+This is where we have quantum mechanics, and a rapid approach to flat Euclidian spacetime.

+Needless to say though that [x(i),x(j)] = 0 is when QM holds.
+Before, if [x(i),x(j)] does not equal to zero, there is a regime of space-time where QM does not hold.
+This transition point from pre QM space time, to QM space-time will be very important in the formation of Planck's constant.
+This last value for the position and momentum commutation relationships would be in the post Octonionic regime of space-time and would be when the degrees of freedom would be maximized (from 100 to at most 1000)[8].

-To answer these questions, not only is the stability of the graviton very important, with its connotations of either time dependence or time independence of DE, the other question it touches upon is how we can infer the existence of the speed up of acceleration of the universe.
+To answer these questions, not only is the stability of the graviton very important, with its connotations of either time dependence or time independence of DE (Dark energy), the other question it touches upon is how we can infer the existence of the speed up of acceleration of the universe.